metayeti/YABS.js/README.md

 3. Matches `<script src="...">` attributes in the HTML files to the associated JS files and updates those entries to match compiled outputs (in practice this usually simply means that the `.js` extensions get converted to `.min.js`, but it is also possible to specify custom output filenames or bundle multiple scripts into one).

 Please double check your requirements to see if this featureset fits your needs and use one of the more advanced build systems if it does not.

-This software is provided as-is as free and open source software but it is not currently open for contributions (mainly because the author considers it feature-complete and would prefer to spend time working on other projects).
+This program is provided as-is as free and open source software but it is not currently open for contributions (mainly because the author considers it feature-complete and would prefer to spend time working on other projects).
 It is unlikely that this system will be expanded much beyond the scope of its current capabilities.
 If you need to extend or modify the featureset that this software provides, consider forking this project.

 ## 2. Dependencies